open-ce/open-ce/doc/README.build_feedstock.md

   --channels CHANNELS_LIST
                         Conda channels to be used. (default: []) --python_versions PYTHON_VERSIONS
-                        Comma delimited list of python versions to build for, such as "3.6" or "3.7". (default: 3.6) --build_types BUILD_TYPES
+                        Comma delimited list of python versions to build for , such as "3.6" or "3.7". (default: 3.6) --build_types BUILD_TYPES
                         Comma delimited list of build types, such as "cpu" or